-The director general is responsible for deciding the outcome of all applications made by candidate schools.
+The Director General of the IB is responsible for deciding the outcome of all applications made by candidate schools.
 This decision is based on the documents submitted by the relevant IB office.

-Authorization to teach an IB programme may be granted or denied by the director general.
+Authorization to teach an IB programme may be granted or denied by the Director General.